GRIS-UdeM/ManuelGRIS/sources/spatgris-man-en.md

 # 9. Known issues and warnings

 There are so many different situations and setups that it would be impossible for us to cover them all.
-So far, we haven\'t found any situation where the system does not work at all.
+So far, we haven't found any situation where the system does not work at all.
 But we have found situations where some parameters must be adjusted before the system works properly.
 Here are a few of them.